 Matsucoccus matsumarae (Kuwana)

 Red pine scale was detected in Maine forests in September 2014 in Mount Desert (Hancock County).
+It has since been found in Lamoine (Hancock County, 2017) and Kittery (York County, 2019).
 It was first detected in North America in 1946 in Easton, Connecticut.
 Please report suspected scale.

 Symptoms and Damage